Cognitive Behavioural Therapy (CBT)

 Goal-setting

-In the context of cognitive behavioral therapy, therapists play a significant role in assisting individuals in enhancing their goal-setting abilities.
+In the context of cognitive Behavioural therapy, therapists play a significant role in assisting individuals in enhancing their goal-setting abilities.
 This process encompasses various aspects, such as guiding individuals in identifying their goals, differentiating between short-term and long-term objectives, and establishing SMART goals that are specific, measurable, attainable, relevant, and time-based.

 Problem-solving

-Problem-solving skills acquired through cognitive behavioral therapy (CBT) equip individuals with the ability to effectively recognize and address challenges stemming from various life stressors, irrespective of their magnitude.
+Problem-solving skills acquired through cognitive Behavioural therapy (CBT) equip individuals with the ability to effectively recognize and address challenges stemming from various life stressors, irrespective of their magnitude.
 Moreover, these skills can help mitigate the adverse effects of psychological and physical illnesses.

 Self-monitoring

-What Cognitive Behavioral Therapy Can Help With
+What Cognitive Behavioural Therapy Can Help With

 1. Addiction